 Alraune is an ensemble founded by Mario Sollazzo and Stefano Zanobini with the aim of bringing together in a single group the eclectic characteristics of the two founders.
-Founded on a group of five musicians in addition to other collaborators for individual projects, the ensemble has as its guiding principles a great openness to a wide and varied repertoire, the absolute attention to executive practices and the study of sources, long-term and multidisciplinary projects.
-This brings to a natural interest in performing on original instruments, a continuous attention to place the music within the political and emotional states of the historical period in which it was composed and then project it into the criticality of our contemporary world in a very personal dimension of musical interpretation that is reflected in the formulation of the programs and in the interpretative line.
+Founded on a group of five musicians in addition to other collaborators for individual projects, the ensemble has as its guiding principles a great openness to a wide repertoire, the absolute attention to historical informed performance, the study of the sources, long-term and multidisciplinary projects.
+This brings to a natural interest in performing on original instruments and a very personal dimension of musical interpretation that is reflected in the formulation of the programs and in the interpretative line.

 Alraune’s work follows two main lines: the performance on original period instruments and research projects guided by a humanistic and political principle.

 The repertory on original instruments ranges from chamber music to opera, from the seventeenth to the nineteenth century.

 Critics have welcomed both live performances and recordings, released for Novantiqua Records.

 Detlef Krenge of BR Klassik reviews the cd dedicated to the first book of D. Castello’s sonatas: “The musicians are absolutely at ease in this repertoire.
 Listening to them, the many contrasts, typical of the Sonatas of Castello and more generally of the “Stil Moderno” of the early seventeenth century, seem for the Ensemble Alraune absolutely automatic, logical and natural”.